manuelbieh/react-book/basics/rendering-of-elements.md

 setInterval(changeTime, 1000);
 ```

 The main advantage of **declarative** programming is that we only **describe states** and mention how something should render instead of deciding on each and every step and how to reach our final state.
-Especially complex applications benefit greatly from declarative approaches, as both readability and simplicity are drastically improved it makes applications less error prone.
+Especially complex applications benefit greatly from declarative approaches, as both readability and simplicity are drastically improved and makes applications less error prone.